Better Language Models Exhibit Higher Visual Alignment: Introduction

-Summarizing, the main contributions of this work are as follows: \begin{itemize} \itemsep{0em} \item We introduce \benchmarkappreviation{}, a protocol that strictly controls prior concept exposure, enabling the assessment of true visual zero-shot understanding of language models. \item Our benchmark highlights decoder-based LLMs as effective sources of visual knowledge, with semantically meaningful representations directly extractable from their internal states. \item We propose \methodname{}, a lightweight method that aligns frozen unimodal features, achieving state-of-the-art data efficiency and superior performance compared to previous models. \end{itemize}
+Overall, the main contributions of this work are: \begin{itemize} \itemsep{0em} \item We provide a systematic evaluation of the visual alignment inherent to language models, using strict zero-shot image classification as a practically-relevant probing task. \item Our analysis highlights modern decoder-based LLMs as effective sources of visual knowledge, with semantically meaningful representations extractable from their internal states. \item With \methodname{}, we incorporate frozen LLMs with high intrinsic visual alignment into a lightweight VLM, resulting in improved robustness and generalization on various classification, retrieval, multi-lingual understanding, and compositional reasoning tasks. \end{itemize}